 Content is the words, images, and multimedia you post on your website; it’s stuff to fill a blog section with, stuff to post on social media, stuff to populate and publicise all of your digital channels, and so on.

 Content is now crucial to all businesses for three reasons:

 - Google, Bing and other search engines judge the quality of the content on your web pages and use that to determine search engine rankings.
-In other words, developing content is now as much about content quality as it is keywords, if not more so.
+Ranking is now as much about content quality as it is keywords.
 You can read more about the importance of quality content in this previous post.

 None of this can be achieved with empty web pages and dormant social media accounts.
 You need something to say, something to start conversations and spark interest.
 You need content.

 Investing in Quality Content: Why?

 Before rushing into the planning stages, remember the point about quality, because it really cannot be overstated.